sseefried/learning-agda/EndoFunctionsAsAMonoid.lagda.md

 ```

 But we can also express it as a category of one object.
 The singular
+object can be anything, but we've chosen unit (`tt`).
+The morphisms
-object is just unit (`tt`) but the morphisms are all the functions
-from `A → A`.
-This is a rather odd category, but everything works out!
+are all the functions from `A → A`.
+This is a rather odd category, but
+everything works out!

 If you were to draw this category down on a piece of paper, you would
 have a single object, represented perhaps a circle on the page, with